strimzi/proposals/031-custom_authentication.md

 # Custom Authentication

-This proposal focuses on supporting custom authentication in the Strimzi operator.
+This proposal focuses on supporting custom authentication for SASL/mTLS in the Strimzi operator.

 ## Current situation